deekerno/tyto/README.md

 __Disclaimer:__ This software must only be used in accordance with the laws of your respective country.

 _Tyto_ is an open source BitTorrent tracker written in [Rust](https://www.rust-lang.org).
-It aims to be safe, performant, and distributed.
+It aims to be safe, performant, and rock-solid.

 ## Why?
 Tyto was created to facilitate the distribution of (legal) media through the